dojo/docs/dojo/store/Watchable.rst

 .. contents::
     :depth: 3

-**dojo.store.Watchable** is a object store wrapper that adds support for notification of data changes to query result sets.
+**dojo.store.Watchable** is an object store wrapper that adds support for notification of data changes to query result sets.
 The query result sets returned from a watchable store will include a watch function that can be used to monitor for changes.
 This store follows the new `Dojo Object Store API <dojo/store>`_.

 ============